St. Michael's Cathedral Basilica: Interior

 On the inside, the centre aisle along the main axis between the pews used for formal processions dominates.
 It is also used by parishioners taking their seats and going up for communion.
 The interior of the cathedral is laid out to create 5 designated spaces: a foyer (the narthex), the balcony, central aisle, left aisle and right aisle.
 When entering the church, the narthex creates a space that separates the public space from the sacred space.
 Marble stoups that contain holy water are located to the sides of the doors.
 Downstairs, there are the Crypt Chapel and Gift Store.

 Three sets of double-doors mirroring the front entrances allow guests into the cathedral.
 When entering the sacred space of the cathedral, its mass is arranged linearly based on a vertical axis, with two main arcades of stone.
 The two main arcades consists of ivory piers with patterned spandrels of blue and red, however, string courses outline the decorated triforium.
 The first three piers closest to the altar are topped with red abacuses to define the sacred space.
 The left and right aisles begin with ribbed vaults and then transition into an exposed beam ceiling.
 The interior walls are painted grey stone over plaster.
 The walls are lined with wall arcades.
 Facing the aisles, an etching of a Gothic window profile is encrusted on each of the wooden benches.
 At the back of the cathedral are lacquered wooden sculptures.
 In the back corners of the cathedral there are four wooden confessionals mimicking the arcade arches.
 The panels of the confessional are decorated with crosses.

 Sixteen cast-iron lanterns hang from the tall aisles that light up the cathedral.
-About midway down the aisles, there are two small chapels; the Blessed Virgin chapel on the north behind the baptismal front, and the Sacred Heart chapel on the south, decorated with small colourful stone tiles.
+About midway down the aisles, there are two small chapels; the Blessed Virgin chapel on the north behind the baptismal font, and the Sacred Heart chapel on the south, decorated with small colourful stone tiles.
 Lit candles flickering in red and blue illuminate the sides of the church.
 Classic artwork like The Last Supper, as well as other religious paintings of Jesus, priests, and John the Baptist hang above the sanctuary.
 These paintings, murals and vignettes were done in the 1930s.

 Various sculptures of saints sit along the side aisles in front of the stained glass windows.
 The St. Michael's church choir sit on the right side of the altar.
 Behind the altar is a semi-circular oak reredos with one large episcopal chair of the Archbishop and six smaller chairs on either side for members of the clergy.